HalahRaadSalih/cheatSheet/README.md

 ###Making Command Lines Shortcuts
-`git config --global alias` - this either sets up an alias for a specific command or create a whole new command.
+`$git config --global alias.<the alias of your choice> <the original command>` - this either sets up an alias for a specific command or create a whole new command.

-Example:

-`git config --global alias.<the alias of your choice> <the original command>`